-I came to Patagonia to tune out, clear my mind, hike, and learn to camp.
-I hate camping, though, and can count on one hand the number of nights I’ve spent in a tent.
-As an insomniac, I much prefer beds, hot water, and flush toilets.
-Even as a kid, when my friends and I went camping, I never enjoyed the experience — I only went to be with my friends.
-But I signed up for the Intrepid Patagonia tour (with fellow blogger Hey Nadine, no less!) as a way to ease myself into the experience again.
+I came to Patagonia to tune out, clear my mind, hike, and learn to enjoy camping.
+I hate camping and can count on one hand the number of nights I’ve spent in a tent.
+As an insomniac, I prefer beds, hot water, and flush toilets.
+Even as a kid, when my friends and I went camping, I never enjoyed the experience – I only went to be with my friends.

-As we approached the park on the first day, giant gray mountains rose high above us and a cloudless blue sky stretched to infinity.
-Everyone on the bus gave a collective gasp.
-While our guides stopped to get our camping and hiking permits, we piled out for photographs.
-The crisp air, grass waving in the wind, and sheer mountainsides made me excited to get connected to nature again.
+As we approached the park on the first day, giant gray mountains rose high above us and a cloudless blue sky stretched out in infinity.
+Everyone on the bus gave a collective gasp as it came into view.

 The next morning, we woke to a warm and clear day.
 On our 22 km hike through the French Valley, we ascended through burned forest, across rivers, and along a valley before arriving at Glaciar Francés.
 There, melting ice came crashing off cliffs like intense thunder.
 We stood in the glacier’s shadow, eating lunch and waiting to spy the cracking ice.

 We would hear the boom and hope to quickly spot the ice and snow cascading down the mountain.
 We stayed an hour before descending but looked back at the sound of each new crash, hoping to catch just one more glimpse of the glacier’s ice falling.